lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 Upon finding their web page it looks like it's a web app.
 Now the question is. . .
 How do we access this application?

-From our rustscan we found it has an open port on 8080 but if we go to http://IP:8080 we see there is nothing there. .
+From our rustscan we found it has an open port on 8080 but if we go to http://IP:8080 we see there is nothing there.
 Hmmm. . .
-There must be a way to access the web app through a path but if you do dirsearch you'll find nothing again..
+There must be a way to access the web app through a path but if you do dirsearch you'll find nothing again. .

 Let's look around https://www.silverpeas.org/ to see if we can find anything.